 Infographics have traditionally been a popular link magnet.
 There appears to have been a decline in their effectiveness as a link building strategy.
 In the article, Is Infographic Marketing Still Effective for Link Building?, by Drew Hendricks of AudienceBloom makes it clear that “Infographics are still effective for link building.”

-- Guest Blog With Care
+- Seek Guest Blogging Opportunities With Care

 Guest blogging has been a controversial means of acquiring backlinks.
 Matt Cutts has cautioned against using guest blogging as a primary link acquisition strategy.